House OKs GOP tax bill in Trump win; Senate fate less clear

 Republicans controlling the Senate 52-48 can approve the legislation with just 50 votes, plus tie-breaking support from Vice President Mike Pence.
 With solid Democratic opposition likely, that means they can lose just two GOP votes — a precarious figure.

-The Senate bill would end tax cuts for individuals in 2026, a provision designed to pare the bill's long-term costs to the Treasury — derided by Democrats as a gimmick, Legislation cannot boost budget deficits after 10 years if it is to qualify for Senate procedures barring bill-killing filibusters.
+Halting tax cuts for individuals in 2026, derided as a gimmick by Democrats, is designed to pare the bill's long-term costs to the Treasury.
+Legislation cannot boost budget deficits after 10 years if it is to qualify for Senate procedures barring bill-killing filibusters.

 The House measure would collapse today's seven personal income-tax rates into four: 12, 25, 35 and 39.6 percent.
 The Senate would have seven rates: 10, 12, 23, 24, 32, 35 and 38.5 percent.